btannady/projects/README.md

 Check out the case study page here: https://btannady.wixsite.com/portfolio/case-study-1

-<h2 id="statsTracker">"Real-time LoL Game Stats Program" | Live Competition Tracking</h2>
+<h2 id="statsTracker">"Real-time Statistics for LoL" | Live Competition Tracking Program</h2>
 Created using Riot Games' developer API to track real-time gameplay statistics.
-Various forms of player data is transferred using JSON files and algorithmically displayed to assist as a competitive gameplay tool to support strategizing.
+Users are given the ability to quickly search in real-time for performance history statistics pertaining to their teammates and opponents.
+Enormous stockpiles of data is transferred using JSON files and algorithmically displayed to effectively assist players.
+This program is meant to act as a competitive gameplay tool for League of Legends players.

 <h2 id="pokedex">"Sinnoh Region Pokedex" | Pokemon Database Search Simulator</h2>
 Repository: https://github.com/btannady/SinnohRegionPokedex